juniorgasparotto/GraphExpression/README.md

 }
 ```

-The order of the readers is of extreme importance, because the last reader will be used in the event of a tie-breaker, that is, three readers return `true` , the last one will be used.
+The order of the readers is of the utmost importance, since the last reader of the list will be used in the event of a tie, in other words, if three readers return `true` , the last on the list will be used.

-By default, we have some readers of defined entities and all of them are already sorted on the property `Readers` so don't act read errors.
+By default, we have some readers of defined entities and all of them are already sorted on the property `Readers` to prevent reading errors.

-1. `DefaultReader`: This is the default player for all entities.
+1. `DefaultReader`: This is the default class for all entities.
 Its function is to read the members of any type, with the exception of types that are in `System` and `Microsoft` .
-He is the first reader, i.e. If there is some other that returns `true` in the method `CanRead` , then this will be ignored.
+He is the first reader, i.e. If there is some other that returns `true` in the method `CanRead` , then this class is ignored.
 2. `CollectionReader`: This reader is responsible for reading objects that inherit from the `ICollection` type.
-He is the second player and should always be up `ArrayReader` and `DictionaryReader` readers.
+He is the second and must always be above `ArrayReader` and `DictionaryReader` readers.
 This is necessary because the objects `Array` types and `IDictionary` also inherit from `ICollection` and these readers must have priority over this.
 3. `ArrayReader`: This reader is responsible for reading objects of type`Array`
 4. `DictionaryReader`: This reader is responsible for reading objects that inherit from the type`IDictionary`
 5. `DynamicReader`: This reader is responsible for reading objects that inherit from the `ExpandoObject` type.
 This reader must have priority over the reader `DictionaryReader` , so it is positioned below this reader.

-Readers of entities are solely responsible for reading the members, that is, if your custom player you want to keep the members of the entity, so don't forget to iterate over the property `MemberReaders` and do the due return.
+Readers of entities are solely responsible for reading the members, that is, if your "principal player" customized you want to keep the members of the entity, so don't forget to iterate over the property `MemberReaders` and do the due return.

 Here is an example of how to use the property `MemberReaders` within the readers of entities.
 This code belongs to the reader:`CollectionReader`